Wimbledon Stadium

 Wimbledon Stadium, also known as Wimbledon Greyhound Stadium, was a greyhound racing track located in Wimbledon in southwest London, England.

 It also hosted stock car and other small circuit motor racing events, and until 2005 hosted motorcycle speedway.
 The stadium hosted the English Greyhound Derby every year between 1985 and 2016.

 Facing declining attendances and with no renovations undertaken for many years, the stadium was put up for sale by the owners, the Greyhound Racing Association, and closed permanently in March 2017.
 The site was purchased by Galliard Homes Limited, in order to build 600 new apartments and a new football stadium, the new Plough Lane, for AFC Wimbledon.
 The stadium was demolished in 2018 to clear the site for the new development; it was one of London's last remaining greyhound stadia, leaving only Crayford and Romford remaining, and was the third to close since the year 2000 after Catford in 2003 and Walthamstow in 2008.

-Stadium
+Facilities

 The facilities originally included a brick-fronted grandstand, seating 8,000, executive suites, several bars, and catering facilities, including a large waiter-service restaurant.
 The stadium was surrounded by a large open-air car park, which hosted car-boot sales on Saturdays and Sundays for many years.